 Webmaster: Rev. Chris Parnell, B. Theol, Dip.
 Min., Dip.
 Human Values

-Biodata: Chris has been in involved in religious and spiritual publishing for 30 years, and has worked as an editor and publisher of spiritual books in India.
-He has served as an industrial chaplain with a focus on chaplaincy and emergency services in Victoria.
+Biodata: Chris has been in involved in religious and spiritual publishing for 40 years, and has worked as an editor and publisher of spiritual books in India.
+He has served in various chaplaincies with a focus on defence and emergency services in Victoria.
 Chris has been webmaster for several multifaith and humanitarian organisations in Australia.
 He has a practial interest in interfaith and the media, including a survey of interfaith sites across South-East Asia.
 He was recently ordained Interfaith Minister and serves in Shepparton, Victoria.

 Adelaide convenor: Mr Damian Outtrim

 Biodata: Damian Outtrim is currently serving as President of the Multifaith Association of South Australia.
 Mr Outtrim is a dedicated contributor to society in a variety of roles.
 He is a teacher of Meditation and also works as a Community Mental Health Practitioner.
 He is committed to working towards harmony between faith communities and in spreading the message of peace.
 Mr Outtrim regularly travels to India to deepen his spiritual knowledge and experience.

 ACT Convenor: Dean SahuKhan